cbinding/yearspans/README.md

 | Third Quarter | 51 | 75 |
 | Fourth Quarter | 76 | 100 |

-*Note the boundaries of 'Early' 'Mid' and 'Late' overlap, suggesting a level of approximation when using such terms.
+*Note the boundaries of _Early_, _Mid_ and _Late_ overlap, suggesting a level of approximation when using such terms.

-In the case of decades, centuries or stated tolerances, an offset is added or subtracted from the initial extracted year in order to interpret the overall extents of the year span being expressed. (e.g. "1540±9" = start year 1531, end year 1549)
+In the case of decades, centuries or stated tolerances, an offset is added or subtracted from the initial extracted year in order to interpret the overall extents of the year span being expressed. (e.g. _1540±9_ = start year 1531, end year 1549)

-For matches on known named periods (e.g. Georgian, Victorian etc.) the start/end years are derived from suitable authority list lookups.
+For matches on known named periods (e.g. _Georgian_, _Victorian_ etc.) the start/end years are derived from suitable authority list lookups.

 ## Usage ##
 Command: